When you’re making chicken schnitzel, you might find yourself wondering what to serve it with.

 - Mix the potatoes with mayonnaise and sour cream, along with salt and pepper, until it tastes good to you.

-- Then add in diced red onion, celery, cucumber or green beans if you’d like!
+- Then add in diced red onion, celery, cucumber or canned green beans if you’d like!

 Coleslaw is another great option for pairing with chicken schnitzel because it’s crunchy and refreshing—plus there are so many different ways to make it!